 Next the vacuum problem is discussed, where the vacuum state is the state that is annihilated by the the four momentum operator and is invariant under Lorentz and color transformations.
 To find such a state, the vacuum problem is simplified by considering a one degree of freedom model.
 The Hamiltonian for such a model, the one dimensional energy operator, is solved under a variety of different ansatzes.
 It is shown that the Hamiltonian has a continuous eigenvalue spectrum, and that the vacuum can be constructed in a way that eliminates the interaction term of the Hamiltonian.
 This one dimensional vacuum model is adapted to the full problem where it is shown that such a result cannot be replicated.

 vi, 71 pages

 Copyright 2009 Kevin Christoher Murphy

 Murphy, Kevin Christoher.
-"The structure of gluons in point form quantum chromodynamics." dissertation, University of Iowa, 2009.
+"The structure of gluons in point form quantum chromodynamics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.